Dr. Mark Dyson

 At the other end of the production spectrum Mark also works as a lighting designer in theatre, specializing in contemporary dance.
 He is a Co-Director – along with sister and choreographer Clare Dyson – of the Brisbane based contemporary dance company, Company Clare Dyson, which has been producing innovative and exciting new work for the last 12 years, touring both nationally and internationally.
 Mark has worked extensively in the contemporary dance scene and most recently produced the lighting design for Sydney Dance Company’s LandFORMS show.

-Mark is the resident lighting designer at the State Theatre in Sydney; the lighting director of DarkMofo 2016 2017; has been a light artist for the Sydney VIVID light festival for the last five years and was the Lighting Director at Peats Ridge Music festival for its last five years of operation.
+Mark is the resident lighting designer at the State Theatre in Sydney; the lighting director of DarkMofo since 2016; has been a light artist for the Sydney VIVID light festival for the last five years and was the Lighting Director at Peats Ridge Music festival for its last five years of operation.
 Mark also works as a technical director for international touring acts, facilitating local production services, up to and including arena size shows.

 Mark’s architectural consultancy work includes the specification of full theatrical services; live music and corporate events market; as well as spatial lighting design, sculptural lighting and city wide event lighting design.
 Importantly, Mark is still active as a practicing lighting designer with a contemporary working knowledge of the industry and strong ties to the national touring circuits of the performing arts.
 His clients include: Tonkin Zulaikha Greer; Daryl Jackson Alastair Swan; Waverley council (Bondi Pavilion upgrade); and the NSW Anglican Schools Corporation, amongst others.